IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ## 34.1 IUA Actors, Transactions, and Content Modules

-The actors in the IUA Profile manage the tokens used for authorization of access to HTTP RESTful services.
-The Authorization Client provides the access token that is incorporated into HTTP RESTful transactions to indicate that this transaction is authorized.
-The Authorization Client can also manage the interactions with an Authorization Server to obtain the access token.
+The actors in the IUA Profile manage the tokens used for authorization of access to HTTP RESTful services based on the flows and transactions defined in the OAuth 2.1 Authorization Framework [OAuth 2.1].
+Authorization Clients interact with the Authorization Server to retrieve access token and incorporate them into HTTP RESTful transactions to authorize access to resources on the Resource Servers.

 The OAuth 2.1 Authorization Framework requires client identification, which may be based on a *client_id* parameter [OAuth 2.1, Section 2.2].
 Depending on the grant type, the use of the *client_id* MAY be required.
 For example the *Authorization Code* grant type requires the use of the *client_id* for client identification [OAuth 2.1, Section 4.1], while the *Client Credential* grant type does not [OAuth 2.1, Section 4.2].

 The OAuth 2.1 Authorization Framework also requires client authentication for confidential and credential clients [OAuth 2.1, Section 2.3].
 It recommends the use of to use asymmetric (public-key based) methods for client authentication [OAuth 2.1, Section 9.1], but allows other suitable HTTP based authentication schemes matching the security policy of the Authorization Server [OAuth 2.1, Section 2.3.2].

 This profile requires the use of a *client_id* for client identification and a *client_secret* used with the HTTP Basic Authentication scheme for client authentication of confidential and credential clients, if no other methods for identification and authentication are used.

 Depending on the grant type, the OAuth 2.1 Framework also requires user authentication.
 For example, the *Authorization Code* grant type covered by this profile requires user authentication [OAuth 2.1, Section 4.1], while the *Client Credential* grant type does not [OAuth 2.1, Section 4.2].
 The methods used by the authorization server to authenticate the user (e.g., username and password login, session cookies, delegation to Authentication Server) is not scoped in the OAuth 2.1 Authorization Framework [OAuth 2.1, Section 3.1].

 Since user authentication methods chosen depend on the projects or national security policy, they are not scoped in this profile and SHALL be defined in the specific implementation projects or national extensions of this profile.
 If the user authentication is not implemented in the Authorization Server, the use of OpenID Connect with the Authorization Grant or Hybrid flow is recommended.